 A few notes on the recipe:

-First, this ice cream is made in an ice cream maker.
+- First, this ice cream is made in an ice cream maker.
 I recently got myself one and I’ve been really taking advantage of it this summer.
 If you don’t have an ice cream maker (I get that, it does take up space), I’m sorry, I don’t have a no-churn version yet!
-I’ll make sure to update you guys if I do try a non-churn version at one point!
-If you’re looking for no-churn ice cream, this chocolate peanut butter nice cream is the closest thing I have and it’s delicious.
+If you’re looking for no-churn ice cream, I am sharing a few recipes below.

-Next, this recipe uses high-fat coconut milk.
+- Next, this recipe uses full-fat coconut milk.
 I don’t have any substitutions for you at this point.
-The high-fat coconut milk is very important for the texture of the ice cream.
-My guess is that almond milk would work, but I would add more nut butter to help the texture.
+The full-fat coconut milk is very important for the texture of the ice cream.
+My guess is that almond milk, oat milk or cashew milk would work, but I would add more nut butter to help the texture.
 Just keep in mind that it won’t be as creamy!